Table of Contents Show

 New Haven’s 21 and up pizza spot is a nightclub that still occurs to have darn precise New Haven-style pies with a twist.
 The bar’s declaration of fame is its mashed potato pizza bacon; order it as a white pie with garlic, mozzarella, and bacon.

-Don’t forget about BAR’s signature green salad with pear slices, caramelized pecans, and crumbled blue cheese because it’s the best pizza in New Haven.
-It’s a decadent combo; however, the thin crust continues you from feeling too weighed down to dance after dining.
+Don’t forget about BAR’s signature green salad with pear slices, caramelized pecans, and crumbled blue cheese It’s a decadent combo; however, the thin crust prevents you from feeling too weighed down to dance after dining.
 Come again for an egg-topped brunch pizza at the weekend.

 4.4.
 Zuppardi’s Apizza